PierUgit/fmmap/doc/index.md

 `fmmap_size_t` : integer kind used for the sizes in the interfaces.
 - the range of `integer(kind=fmmap_size_t)` is large enough to handle any possible file
-- generally corresponds to `int64`, but without guarantee
+- generally corresponds to `int64`, but without any guarantee

 ## public types